gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 Conclusion
 ----------

-We have a working OpenStack client with working credentials, we are now ready to follow the rest of the documentation.
+We now have an OpenStack client with working credentials, and the first commands can be tested.

+An overview of all OpenStack commands can be called up with the following command:

+`` bash
+$ openstack --help
+``